kitodo/kitodo-presentation/Documentation/Developers/3DViewer.rst

 dlf-3d-viewer.yml
 -------

-To configure the 3D Viewer for Kitodo.Presentation, a ``dlf-3d-viewer.yml`` file must be present in the viewer directory.
+To configure the 3D viewer for Kitodo.Presentation, a ``dlf-3d-viewer.yml`` file must be present in the viewer directory.

 .. t3-field-list-table::
    :header-rows: 1